jtv/libpqxx/include/pqxx/doc/getting-started.md

     }

 This prints the number 1.
 Notice that you can keep the result object around after the transaction (or even the connection) has been closed.
+There are situations where you can't do it, but generally it's fine.
+If you're
+interested: you can install your own callbacks for receiving error messages from the database, and in that case you'll have to keep the connection object alive.
+But otherwise, it's nice to be able to "fire and forget" your connection and deal with the data.

 Here's a slightly more complicated example.
 It takes an argument from the command line and retrieves a string with that value.
 The interesting part is